acos-server/acos-pointandclick/README.md

 Any XML files in the `exercises` directory of the content package are recognized as exercises.
 The files may be nested in subdirectories under the `exercises` directory.
 The names of the XML files MUST NOT use any hyphens (`-`).
 Spaces in the filenames are not recommended.
-Use `Commas.xml` as a basis for creating your own exercises.
+For example, you may use `Commas.xml` in the example content package as a basis for creating your own exercises.
 Note that the ACOS server must be restarted after adding new exercises.

 You can specify content (correct answers, feedback, etc.) either by providing a hand-written JSON file or by using XML notation (JSON is recommended).
 The JSON file must be placed in the same directory as the exercise XML file and named similarly to the XML file (e.g., exercise1.xml goes with exercise1.json).

-This content type uses CoffeeScript.
-The easiest way to make it work is to install CoffeeScript either globally or in the `acos-server` directory (`npm install coffeescript`) and to ensure that the `acos-server` automatically recognizes `.coffee` files.
-That is achieved by adding a line to the start of the `acos-server/app.js` file:
-`require('coffee-script/register');`.
-Alternatively, the CoffeeScript code could be compiled to JavaScript so that the deployment server does not require CoffeeScript at all.

 # Notation